Boundedness of Fourier Integral Operators with complex phases on Fourier Lebesgue spaces: FIOs affine fibrations

 We now compute the interpolated Sobolev index.
 Interpolating between $\mathcal{F}L^1_{m+\varkappa/2}$ and $L^2_m$ yields the exponent $ (1-\theta)(m+\varkappa/2)+\theta m. $ Substituting the value of $m$ and $\theta$, we compute

 Therefore, the complex interpolation argument yields

 which proves Theorem \ref{Main:theorem} for all $1<p<2$.
 The case $2<p<\infty$ follows by the same argument, interpolating between $p=2$ and $p=\infty$.
-Finally, if the order $m$ satisfies a strict inequality the result follows from the equality case, since any operator of order $m'<m$ is also of order $m$. \end{proof} {\bf Acknowledgement.} Duv\'an Cardona has been supported by the FWO Odysseus 1 grant G.0H94.18N: Analysis and Partial Differential Equations and by the Methusalem programme of the Ghent University Special Research Fund (BOF) (Grant number 01M01021), by the FWO Fellowship Grant No 1204824N and by the FWO Grant K183725N of the Belgian Research Foundation FWO.
+Finally, if the order $m$ satisfies a strict inequality the result follows from the equality case, since any operator of order $m'<m$ is also of order $m$. \end{proof} \textbf{Conflict of interests statement - Data Availability Statements.} The authors state that there is no conflict of interest.
+Data sharing does not apply to this article as no datasets were generated or analysed during the current study. \\

+{\bf Acknowledgement.} Duv\'an Cardona has been supported by the FWO Odysseus 1 grant G.0H94.18N: Analysis and Partial Differential Equations and by the Methusalem programme of the Ghent University Special Research Fund (BOF) (Grant number 01M01021), by the FWO Fellowship Grant No 1204824N and by the FWO Grant K183725N of the Belgian Research Foundation FWO.
 Frederick Opoku has been supported by Kwame Nkrumah University of Science and Technology, (KNUST) of Ghana.